-Nowadays, knowing how to code isn’t just for software engineers and developers.
-Sure, if you want to land a career in those fields, having a wealth of experience is key (and definitely requires more than one online class).
+Nowadays, knowing how to code isn’t just for people with computer science degrees.
+Sure, if you want to land a job as a software engineer, having a wealth of experience is key (and you’ll definitely need more than one online class).
 But for everyone else, there are plenty of reasons you should learn to code, too.

-For example, it can teach you enough to mock up a very basic website design or an app you have an idea for.
-Or, in certain industries, it can impress the hiring manager—even if it’s not a part of your job.
-It not only shows that you understand current trends, but also that you might be able to pitch in on bigger projects.
+For example, a programming class can teach you enough to mock up a very basic website design or an app you have an idea for.
+Or, in certain industries, coding chops can impress the hiring manager—even if it’s not a part of your job.
+A little bit of knowledge lets them know that you understand current trends, that you’re proactive and curious, that you’ll be able to communicate with colleagues and clients about the technical aspects, and that—just maybe—you might be able to pitch in on bigger projects.

 I’ve convinced you, haven’t I?
-Good, because these 10 classes are truly worth your time (and did I mention they’re free?).
+Good, because these 10 beginner classes are truly worth your time (and did I mention they’re free?).

 Did you know you can learn to code using Excel?
 Yup—it’s actually a great and easy way to introduce yourself to programming, because you already know how to use it!